Solstice

-A solstice is an event that occurs when the Sun appears to reach its most northerly or southerly excursion relative to the celestial equator on the celestial sphere.
-Two solstices occur annually, around June 21 and December 21.
-In many countries, the seasons of the year are determined by the solstices and the equinoxes.
+A solstice is the time when the Sun reaches its most northerly or southerly excursion relative to the celestial equator on the celestial sphere.
+Two solstices occur annually, around 20–22 June and 20–22 December.
+In many countries, the seasons of the year are defined by reference to the solstices and the equinoxes.

 The term solstice can also be used in a broader sense, as the day when this occurs.
-The day of a solstice in either hemisphere has either the most sunlight of the year (summer solstice) or the least sunlight of the year (winter solstice) for any place other than the Equator.
-Alternative terms, with no ambiguity as to which hemisphere is the context, are "June solstice" and "December solstice", referring to the months in which they take place every year.
+For locations not too close to the equator or the poles, the dates with the longest and shortest periods of daylight are the summer and winter solstices, respectively.
+Terms with no ambiguity as to which hemisphere is the context are "June solstice" and "December solstice", referring to the months in which they take place every year.